mayoturis/properties-ini/README.md

 INT_VALUE=1                 // int 1
 NULL_VALUE=null             // null

-# comment                   // won't be load
+# comment                   // won't be loaded
-; comment                   // won't be load
+; comment                   // won't be loaded
-//comment                   // won't be load
+//comment                   // won't be loaded
 ```
 Comment has to be at the start of the line
 #### Example of file loading